 dill to garnish

-In a skillet heat up 2 Tablespoons olive oil.
+In a skillet, heat up 2 Tablespoons of olive oil.

-Sauté chopped onions till onion starts getting soft, then add grated carrots.
+Sauté chopped onions until the onion starts getting soft, then add the grated carrots.
 Stir often for 5 minutes on low heat.
-Take off heat and set a side.
+Take off heat and set aside.

-In pot add 10 cups water.
+In a pot, add 10 cups of water.
 Bring to a boil.

-Add in chopped potato and 1 1/2 cup rinsed split peas.
+Add in the chopped potato and 1 1/2 cup rinsed split peas.

 Add 2 teaspoons of salt.
-Simmer on medium heat till peas are cooked through. (will take about an hour)
+Simmer on medium heat until peas are cooked through.
+(This will take about an hour.)

-Place a strainer on top of pot, add sautéd onion and carrot.
-Smash with a spoon until all the juice from the vegetables is out.
-Throw the vegetables, away.
+Place a strainer on top of pot, and to it add the sautéd onion and carrot.
+Mash with a spoon until all the juice from the vegetables is out.
+Throw the vegetables away.